 Although the packaging may say flushable, these wipes will not disintegrate like traditional toilet paper in sewer pipes.
 These wipes clump together with grease, tree roots, or get hooked on deformities in the pipe creating long, mop-like clumps of gunk that form obstructions, clogging sewer pipes and damaging equipment.

-But really, what's a few wipes, you say?
+But really, what’s a few wipes, you say?
 Can they really add up to big problems?
 Unfortunately, the answer is yes.
-If you'll look closely at the picture below, you can see the blades in this piece of equipment are overwhelmed by wipes.
+If you’ll look closely at the picture on the left, you can see the blades in this piece of equipment are overwhelmed by wipes.
 And San Antonio is not the only city facing this dirty problem.
-In fact, it's a problem at wastewater utilities worldwide.
+In fact, it’s a problem at wastewater utilities worldwide.
 Wipes and grease are wreaking havoc with equipment, causing hours of down time and costing ratepayers big bucks.